xwp/engineering-best-practices/workflows/local-development-environment.md

 ## Configuration

 The first thing to define is [docker-compose.yml](https://github.com/compose-spec/compose-spec/blob/master/spec.md) file.
-We created one example of such file https://github.com/xwp/pantheon-site/blob/main/docker-compose.yml that contains multiple services that provide us with the development environment.
+We created one example of such file https://github.com/xwp/pantheon-site/blob/main/docker-compose.yml that contains multiple services that are actively used within the development environment.
 Those services include:
 - [NGINX](https://www.nginx.com/) - web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache
 - [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) - Create a local DNS server that maps the development URL to this environment.
 - [MKCert](https://github.com/FiloSottile/mkcert) - simple tool for making locally-trusted development certificates